kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 ### Reflection on accomplishments

 When I start these year-end posts I forget about how much I _actually_ accomplished in 2020, wow!
 I have a system I started in 2019 where I track work for my "hustling" on Trello.
+This lets me easily bring up what I've accomplished for the year which makes me feel great!
+It also is just an effective way to manage and plan my pipelines of work (more on that below).

 ## 2021 Systems and Habits (no goals?!)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc5OTg1MDQ2Nyw5Mjk4NzkxNjAsLTE2Nj
+eyJoaXN0b3J5IjpbNzg0MTY4NzQ4LDkyOTg3OTE2MCwtMTY2NT
-UyOTAwNjddfQ==
+I5MDA2N119
 -->